-“Authorised Users” means those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation, as further described in clause 2.2.4.
+“Authorised Users” means those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation, which is either a case management user or a cashier, as further described in clause 2.2.4.

 “Business Day” means any day which is not a Saturday, Sunday or public holiday in the UK.

 “Change of Control” means the direct or indirect acquisition of either the majority of the voting stock, or of all, or substantially all, of the assets, of a party by another entity in a single transaction or a series of transactions.

 “Confidential Information” means information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 11.5.

 “Customer Data” means the data inputted by the Customer, Authorised Users, or the Provider on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.

 “Documentation” means the document made available to the Customer by the Provider online via www.eclipselegal.co.uk or such other web address notified by the Provider to the Customer from time to time, which sets out a description of the Services and the user instructions for the Services.